ten-protocol/ten-documentation/docs/introduction/features.md

 Ten is designed to prevent [Maximal Extractable Value (MEV)](https://ethereum.org/en/developers/docs/mev/), ensuring fairness in transaction ordering.

 ### 4. **RNG: Generate Random Number Securely**
 Ten can generate secure random numbers without using any additional libraries or external applications.
-Generated random numbers are completely secure and no validator or user can peek into the generated numbers.
+Generated random numbers are completely secure and no validator or user can access the generated numbers, ensuring confidentiality and integrity.

 ### 5. **Great UX: Privacy Preservation**
 Ten prioritizes privacy while maintaining a seamless user experience, allowing users to access their preferred dApps and services without additional applications or extensions.